doc22940/DarkDarkGo/README.md

 # DarkDarkGo

-**DarkDarkGo** is an scalable search engine for the dark web.
+**DarkDarkGo** is a scalable search engine for the dark web.
 The goal of the project is to build a simple, robust search engine from scratch that can search through the dark web content.